-- a) Indicators 10 and 11 in Table 1 are key to ensuring compliance with these frameworks. b) As there is direct control over the infrastructure assets full coverage can be obtained.
-Extensive work is undertaken to collect data from contractors and suppliers but this has inherent limitations in completeness and accuracy. - c) Climate scenarios are not used in the indicators. - d) Climate scenarios are not used.
+a) Indicators 10 and 11 in Table 1 are key to ensuring compliance with these frameworks b) As there is direct control over the infrastructure assets full coverage can be obtained.
+Extensive work is undertaken to collect data from contractors and suppliers but this has inherent limitations in completeness and accuracy.

+c) Climate scenarios are not used in the indicators but they are considered as part of the TCFD reporting, publically available d) Climate scenarios are used as part of TCFD reporting